Last update - June 25th, 2020

 There is no treatment or vaccination for COVID-19.

-We are pleased to announce that, as of June 1, all clinics except our Calgary location will be open.As we continue to prioritize the health and safety of our clients, patients, and staff, please check individual clinic pages for more details, or call 1-800-361-3493.
+We are pleased to announce that all clinics are open.As we continue to prioritize the health and safety of our clients, patients, and staff, please check individual clinic pages for more details, or call 1-800-361-3493.

 As we progress back to offering our full suite of core services – high-quality comprehensive, preventive healthcare – we are doing so with guidelines and measures in place to help keep our clinics safe and our patients and employees healthy.
 Parts of our Preventive Health Assessments will now be done virtually through a secure online platform to reduce everyone’s risk of exposure.

-Please note that we will only accept patients having an appointment, and that we do not offer a screening test for the COVID-19 for the moment.
+Please note that we will only accept patients having an appointment.

 To help us reduce the risk of transmission, please keep the following guidelines in mind when you visit our clinics: